secondstory/all-the-screens/README.md

 1. Client registers

    The client connects to the server using socket.io and registers its clientId.

 2. Server polls for client's RTT

    The server then proceeds to ping it periodically and maintains the client's Round Trip Time (RTT).
 An assumption is made that each leg of the trip, to and from the client takes up half of the RTT, which we'll call the client's latency.

-3. The client clock's are reset
+3. The client clocks are reset

    The server sends messages to all the clients indicating that their times should be the server's time plus the client's latency.
 The clients set their times accordingly and update their clocks as time passes independently.
 The clients also receives a target framerate which they store.

 4. The clients' times are updated using a version of the Berkley algorithm

    The server periodically asks all the clients for their times.
 When all clients have responded--clients that don't respond within a certain amount of time are ignored--each client's latency is added to their respective time.
 Those times, and the server's own time, are added together and averaged.
 Then, the server